rnayabed/taurus/docs/getting-started.md

 - RISC-V GNU Toolchain (Newlib) with support for `rv32im`.
     - For Windows, you can use [this prebuilt toolchain](https://gnutoolchains.com/risc-v/).
     - For Linux, you can use [this prebuilt toolchain](https://github.com/stnolting/riscv-gcc-prebuilt) or refer to your distribution's repositories.
-- [vegadude](https://github.com/rnayabed/vegadude/).
+- [vegadude](https://github.com/rnayabed/vegadude.git).
+Grab the latest release [here](https://github.com/rnayabed/vegadude/releases/latest).
 This is the uploader tool to upload your program to your Aries development board.
-It let's you upload your program directly from cmake via `cmake --install` without having to use a 3rd party terminal tool.
+It let's you upload your program directly from cmake via `cmake --install` without having to use a 3rd party terminal.
 - [Ninja](https://ninja-build.org/) **: For Windows Only.
 Linux systems do not require this.**

 ## Terminal emulator